drfreder/pandemic-pub-bias/README.md

-The numbers of male authors of arXiv preprints have increased through early 2020, while numbers of female authors of arXiv preprints have basically plateaued during the pandemic.
+The numbers of male authors of arXiv preprints have increased through early 2020, while numbers of female authors of arXiv preprints have almost plateaued during the pandemic.

 ## bioRxiv submissions

-Next, I scraped submission data from bioRxiv (<https://biorxiv.org/>), which is the main preprint server for biology.
+Next, I scraped submission data from bioRxiv, the main preprint server for biology.
 I used the rbiorxiv package, see:

 Fraser, N (2020). rbiorxiv.
 R package,
 <https://github.com/nicholasmfraser/rbiorxiv>